Get

 Loyal, affectionate, playful, social, and independent

 Russian Blue cats, also known as Archangel Blues, are purebred felines with a unique appearance.
-They are medium sized with an average height of 8 to 10 inches and a weight of up to 14 pounds.
+They are medium-sized with an average height of 8 to 10 inches and a weight of up to 14 pounds.
 They stand out with their mesmerizing eyes, elegant build, and shimmering blue coats.

-This breed is naturally curious and intelligent, making them easy to be trained and housebroken.
+The Russian Blue cat is naturally curious and intelligent, making them easy to be trained and housebroken.
 They make great pets for families and feline-loving individuals alike, so caring for a Russian Blue cat is a rewarding experience.

-Russian Blue Breed Characteristics
+Russian Blue Cat Characteristics

 Energy